randy3k/SendTextPlus/README.md

 # SendText+ for Sublime Text

-This package improves [SendText](https://github.com/wch/SendText), particularly for `r`, `python` and `julia` syntaxes.
+This package improves [SendText](https://github.com/wch/SendText), particularly for `r`, `python` and `julia` syntaxes (Note: [IPython](https://ipython.org) is assumed for python codes.).
 It supports

 - Mac: Terminal, iTerm, RStudio(>0.99.769), R GUI, and Jupyter running on Chrome and Safari
- - Unix: screen and tmux
+- Linux: screen and tmux
- - Windows: [Cmder](http://cmder.net) (see below to configure Cmder), Cygwin, R32, R64 and RStudio
+- Windows: Cmder (see below to configure Cmder), Cygwin, R32, R64 and RStudio
 - SublimeREPL for R and python syntaxes (it works better with R)

 Terminal is the default for Mac, Cmder for Windows and tmux for Linux.
-To change the default program, launch `SendText+: Choose Program` in command palatte.
+Use the command `SendText+: Choose Program` in command palatte to quickly change the active program.

-Note: IPython is assumed for python codes.

 ### Installation